6ixthdev/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile - move the betty file from tmp folder to another directory 8-firstdelete - deleting the betty file 9-firstdirdeletion - deleting my first directory in tmp folder
+7-movethatfile - move the betty file from tmp folder to another directory 8-firstdelete - deleting the betty file 9-firstdirdeletion - deleting my first directory in tmp folder 10-back - Going back to a previous working directory